ShaneMaglangit/agp-npm/README.md

 **ETH Address:** 0x9F50E3606caf22ff5E0E03F0eb02DE3Fa2786535
 **Paypal:** paypal.me/shanemaglangit

-Support does not need to have monetary values.
+Support does not need to have any monetary value.
 I would also appreciate if you leave a star!